Special COVID-19 Statement

 Because Richmond City Health District is closely monitoring and responding to COVID-19, some of our clinical programs have closed or offer different hours.

 - STI clinic hours have temporarily changed.
-You may still call for a same-day STI appointment by calling (804) 482-5500 on Mondays, Wednesdays, and Fridays between 8:00 AM-12:00 PM.
-Clinics occur on Monday afternoon, Wednesday afternoon, and Friday morning and afternoon.
-Appointments are on a first-come first-serve basis.
-However, there are no walk-in appointment slots available.
+You may still call for a same-day STI appointment by calling (804) 482-5500 on Mondays and Fridays between 8:00 AM-12:00 PM.
+Clinics occur in the mornings and afternoons on Monday and Friday.
+Appointments are on a first-come first-serve basis and will be very limited at this time.
+There are no walk-in appointment slots available.
+We are currently prioritizing patients who need treatment.
+Continue to check the website for updates.

-- Creighton, Whitcomb, Broad Rock, and Hillside resource centers are currently closed.
+- Creighton, Whitcomb, Broad Rock, Hillside, Gilpin, and Fairfield resource centers are currently closed.

 STI Clinical Services

-STI clinic hours have temporarily changed due to COVID-19.
-You may still schedule a same-day STI appointment by calling (804) 482-5500 on Mondays, Wednesdays, and Fridays between 8:00 AM-12:00 PM.
-Appointments are available on Monday afternoon, Wednesday afternoon, and Friday morning and afternoon.
-However, there are no walk-in appointment slots available.
+STI clinic hours have temporarily changed.
+You may still call for a same-day STI appointment by calling (804) 482-5500 on Mondays and Fridays between 8:00 AM-12:00 PM.
+Clinics occur in the morning and afternoon on Monday and Friday.
+Appointments are on a first-come first-serve basis and will be very limited at this time.
+There are no walk-in appointment slots available.
+We are currently prioritizing patients who need treatment.
+Continue to check the website for updates.

 Resource centers are health clinics that offer STI screening and treatment, along with a variety of other services, available in public housing communities, Broad Rock Community Center, and Southwood Apartments.
 All services are offered to anyone and cost is sliding-scale based on financial availability.
 Please view our Resource Centers page to view availability and hours.

-The Tuesday evening STI screening-only clinic is open.
+The Tuesday evening STI screening-only clinic has resumed walk-in services.

 There are other opportunities for free STI screening across the Richmond area offered by the following organizations.
 For even more testing sites, check out the CDC testing site locator.